 Looking around I see a range of behaviors in other patients.
 Some in obvious pain, others asleep or watching tv, most with a blank stare as the toxins and fluids are scrubbed out of our blood.
 But I am lucky and am able to stay productive during my time on the machine.
 Others start before me and are still on when I leave and many older patients arrive and depart in a van from a nursing home.
 Despite the stark reality, the staff is wonderful: cheerful, compassionate, and they conduct their work with a comforting precision.

 Still, the experience is dispiriting.
 During the first week, I could see it: a black hole of despair.
 Just lean in a bit and live forever in misery; my whole world sucked away in an instant.
 But instead of looking at what I’ve lost in life I choose to cherish what I have.
 I am alive.
-And I am humbled by those coping with far worse situations.
+And I am humbled by so many others that cope with far worse situations.
 In my dark moments, I am strengthened by the many years my courageous mother suffered on dialysis and in hospitals, yet remained a beautiful and wise soul.
 I am humbled by the indomitable spirit of my friend Chris, who somehow lived a cheerful life with cerebral palsy.
 And I am even inspired by the strong will of our little cat Momo: born with severe disabilities he still managed to be an incredibly cool cat.
 Thus, a gift from my suffering is more compassion for others.
 Compassion has set me free from despair.
 How much is that worth?

 So live in gratitude.
 I am so grateful to my father and the second gift of life he gave me with his kidney almost 26 years ago.
 I can’t begin to describe how amazing it felt to have a piece of my father inside me, keeping me alive.
 It was an intimate connection and truly a miraculous gift.
 I am incredibly grateful to my wonderful wife, who supports me despite the uncertainty it creates in our lives.
 I am so fortunate to have loving, wonderful children that make me proud to be a parent.
 And I have many supportive friends and co-workers that have stepped up to help.
 I am incredibly thankful for the amazing doctors, nurses, physician assistants, lab techs, social workers, staff, receptionists, and many others, that have supported me.
 I am astounded by those that have immediately stepped forward, without even asking, to offer me a kidney.
 The outpouring of love and support is humbling.